Rick and Morty (franchise): Vindicators 2: Last Stand Between Earth and Doom (2022)

 On May 20, 2021, Adult Swim announced a short spin-off series entitled The Vindicators was in development, alongside spin-offs from other Adult Swim shows like Aqua Teen Hunger Force, Robot Chicken, and Your Pretty Face Is Going to Hell.
-The ten-episode series premiered on Adult Swim's Youtube channel, with each episode being between two and three minutes.
+The ten-episode series premiered on Adult Swim's YouTube channel, with each episode being between two and three minutes.
 The series centers on the characters Supernova, Vance Maxiumus, Alan Rails, Crocubot, Million Ants and Noop Noop previously introduced in the Season 3 episode, "Vindicators 3: The Return of Worldender", along with Diablo Verde, Lady Katana and Calypso, the former Vindicators first mentioned in the Season 3 episode and featured in the Rick and Morty comic series arc "Vindicators 1: Origin of the Vindicators".
 Following the series premiere on YouTube in July 2022, entitled Vindicators 2: Last Stand Between Earth and Doom, or simply Vindicators 2, showrunner Sarah Carbiener expressed interest in further seasons of the series being produced.

-Rick and Morty: The Anime
+Rick and Morty: The Anime (2024)

 On May 18, 2022, Adult Swim ordered a 10-episode anime series, Rick and Morty: The Anime, directed by Takashi Sano and from Telecom Animation, who also helmed two anime short films for the franchise.
+The anime series premiered on Adult Swim on midnight of August 16, 2024 and on Toonami on midnight of August 18.

 Other potential series

 Following the series premiere of Vindicators 2 in July 2022, Rick and Morty spin-off showrunner Sarah Carbiener expressed interest in a further spin-off ses potentially being produced about Dr. Wong (voiced by Susan Sarandon), tentatively entitled In Treatment with Dr. Wong, featuring "different Rick and Morty characters [doing] the five-episodes-a-week therapy session.
 Never cut away, it's just her and like a year ahead doing therapy."

+On July 25, 2025, a spin-off series focusing on President Curtis was announced at San Diego Comic-Con.